If you’re familiar with Gillies and Mackay, you’ll know we don’t muck around with specification, especially when it comes to our Garden Rooms.

 - How to insulate your shed: Insulating pricing, materials and expert advice

 - V’d Lining – is Scandinavian Redwood.
 Like the external cladding, it is tongue and groove but has a different profile finish.
-Both the fitting and finishing is carried out by Gillies and Mackay.
+Both the fitting and finishing are carried out by Gillies and Mackay.

 - Plasterboard – perfect for a smooth, modern finish.
 After fitting the plasterboard will need to be finished by a skilled decorator.